Australian rules football in New Zealand: 1910s: Decline and AFC exclusion campaign

-Reported Rugby League "takeover" in Australia and the Effect of World War
+Rugby league "takeover" in Australia and the effect of World War I

 The impact of rugby league's expansion was also significant in the sport's complete demise.
 Rugby league in New Zealand grew rapidly from 1908 and by 1910 many senior players had begun to shift to the new code.
 Since the early introduction of both codes, New Zealand media regularly took greater interest in interstate contests across all codes between New South Wales and Queensland, particularly in comparing the popularity and progress of rugby football.
 Though New Zealand teams had toured Australia, due to AFC policy, no Australian Rules teams ever visited New Zealand.
 When the New South Wales rugby league team toured in 1912, the focus on Australian Rugby League generated the perception of a decline in prominence of the Australian game in Australia, There was an awareness in the growing gap between New South Wales and Queensland, and the closing financial gap between the Sydney and Melbourne professional competitions, with league offering better paying opportunities for players.

 By the outbreak of World War I, the code was in serious trouble with many of the remaining players leaving for active service.
 The war was not all doom for the code however, the formation of the Australian and New Zealand Army Corps had a positive effect.
 In Auckland, 8 clubs reformed at the start of the war with some promising growth prior to the major campaigns.